ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE

-\paragraph{Evidence Coverage.} For the vLLM+RAG+JSON Schema pipeline, the structured-output path records complete audit coverage with per-token events and Layer-1 candidate sets, producing structural proof $\pi_{\text{struct}}$ for all 60 test cases across all three prompt regimes.
-Table~\ref{tab:rq1-audit} summarizes audit statistics.
-The allowed token set size averages 156 tokens per generation step with minimum of 1 (fully constrained choices) and maximum of 650 (unconstrained text fields), demonstrating effective constraint propagation through the DFA.
-Audit trace density approximates three events per accepted token, providing fine-grained provenance for verification.
-The vLLM+RAG+GBNF pipeline was not instrumented with the same audit recorder in our current implementation, representing an engineering limitation rather than fundamental incompatibility with GBNF-based constraint enforcement.
+\paragraph{Audit Completeness.} For the vLLM+ICM-RAG+JSON Schema pipeline, the structured-output path records complete per-step audit coverage with Layer-1 candidate sets and also emits a structural acceptance record $\rho_{\text{struct}}$ for all 60 test cases across all three prompt regimes.
+Table~\ref{tab:rq1-audit} summarizes these audit statistics.
+The allowed token set size averages 156 tokens per generation step with minimum of 1 (fully constrained choices) and maximum of 650 (unconstrained text fields), demonstrating effective constraint propagation through the controller.
+Audit trace density approximates three recorded events per accepted token, providing fine-grained provenance for verification.
+The vLLM+ICM-RAG+GBNF pipeline was not instrumented with the same audit recorder in our current implementation, representing an engineering limitation rather than fundamental incompatibility with GBNF-based constraint enforcement.